tbymiracle/Paddle-RAN/README.md

 # ResidualAttentionNetwork-paddle

+## 1.Introduction
 A paddle code about Residual Attention Network.

-This code is based on the pytorch code from
+This project is based on the paddlepaddle_V2.1 framework to reproduce ResidualAttentionNetwork.

+and the official code from

 https://github.com/tengshaofeng/ResidualAttentionNetwork-pytorch/

-# paper referenced
-Residual Attention Network for Image Classification (CVPR-2017 Spotlight) By Fei Wang, Mengqing Jiang, Chen Qian, Shuo Yang, Chen Li, Honggang Zhang, Xiaogang Wang, Xiaoou Tang

-# how to train?
+## 2.Accuracy

+The model is trained on the train set of Cifar10, and tested on the test set of Cifar10.
+The top1 error of Attention-92 model given in the paper is 4.6%, and the top1 error obtained in this project is %.

+## 3.Quick Start

+### Step1:clone

+### Step2:training

-first, download the data from http://www.cs.toronto.edu/~kriz/cifar.html make sure the varible
+make sure the varible
 #
 is_train = True
 ```
 CUDA_VISIBLE_DEVICES=0 python train.py
 ```
-# how to test?
+### Step3:evaluating

 make sure the varible
 #
 is_train = False